 What's the Best Value?

 A good winter jacket can be pricey.
-In fact, it might be the most expensive piece of clothing many users own.
+In fact, it might be the most expensive piece of clothing many people own.
 That said, it is one of the most essential pieces of clothing in your winter kit, and can make the difference between enjoying beautiful winter days and shivering miserably, wishing summer would arrive sooner.
-In general, price rises with the level of warmth a jacket provides, but there are still good deals to be found.

 Warmth

-Warmth is directly dependent on how much and what type of insulation is used in a jacket, be it down or synthetic.
+Warmth is directly dependent on the type of insulation (down vs synthetic) used in a jacket, as well as the amount.
 Generally, the more insulation a jacket contains, the warmer it is.
+With down, you can also consider the fill power, which measures the loftiness of each feather inside.
+Higher fill-power down will keep you warm, even if there is less of it.
 Of course, the most helpful measurement for warmth is comparative testing in real-life conditions.
 To do this, we wore each coat extensively and collected anecdotal data.
 We also strapped Bluetooth thermometers to our bodies and stood out in the cold to record each jacket's maximum interior temperature.

-Our top performer in this metric was, without question, the Fjallraven Nuuk.
-Although not a true expedition parka, it is built for frigid conditions and is by far the warmest parka in our lineup.
+Our top performer in this metric was, without question, the Canada Goose Expedition Parka, which earned the only perfect 10 in the review.
+It is followed closely by the Fjallraven Nuuk.
+Although not a true expedition parka like the Expedition, the Nuuk is built for frigid conditions and is by far one of the warmest parkas in our lineup.
 Right on the heels of the Nuuk is the The North Face McMurdo.

-The Nuuk and the McMurdo share identical warmth scores and performed nearly identically in our detailed warmth testing.
+The Nuuk and the McMurdo share identical scores here.
 Both parkas are warm and built for long-term exposure to cold, even if you are standing still.
 Their defining difference is insulation.
 The Nuuk is lined with Supreme Microloft synthetic insulation, while the McMurdo is stuffed with 600-fill down.
 We used thermal imaging to compare each jacket's ability to hold in heat on chilly winter nights.
 Both performed well, but the Nuuk was more effective.

 Lighter hues in the images indicate more rapid or extensive heat loss through the fabric, while the darker shades show how well body heat is being preserved.
-Although images of the McMurdo are lighter in color, it is still perfectly warm enough for reasonably cold winter weather.
-We also liked how it more evenly disperses heat throughout the entire jacket.
+Although images of the McMurdo are lighter in color, we liked how it more evenly disperses heat throughout the entire jacket.
 Importantly, though the Fjallraven Nuuk immediately appears to be holding more heat, the bottom portion of this jacket is looser.
 This allows the heat to escape from below the hem, rather than through the fabric of the jacket.
-In practice — and in our chest temperature testing — both of these jackets proved themselves to be exceptionally warm.

-Other top performers include the Marmot Fordham, the Canada Goose Langford Parka, the Patagonia Jackson Glacier, and the Outdoor Research Super Alpine Down Parka.
-All of these are down jackets, allowing them to be lightweight and warm.
-Our favorites among the five are the Langford and the Glacier.
-Specifically, we loved wearing the Jackson Glacier when we knew we were in for some weather.
+Other top performers include the Marmot Fordham, Patagonia Stormshadow, Columbia Landroamer II, Patagonia Jackson Glacier, and the Patagonia Downdrift.
+Most of these have down fill, allowing them to be lightweight and warm.
+For warmth alone, our favorites among the five are the Stormshadow and the Glacier.
+Specifically, we loved wearing the Jackson Glacier when we knew we were in for some wet winter weather.
 The 700-fill down kept us warm and dry for extended periods in dense precipitation, and moisture rolled right off the waterproof H2No performance shell, keeping the insulation dry and lofty.
+The Columbia Landroamer II is the only one of the five that uses synthetic insulation.
+We were highly impressed with its warmth.
+In particular, its interior is composed of Columbia's Omni-Heat liner, which does a fairly effective job at reflecting body heat.

 Fill Power